gamblevore/speedie/Documentation/ProjectStructure.md

     main
         app.RunGUIStuff

-Imports are located from the Speedie directory, which  currently is at `~/Speedie/` although I'll change that later.
+Imports are located from the Speedie directory, which  is at `/usr/local/speedie/` although I'll change that later.